willward20/willward20.github.io/_projects/WHAM/index.md

 We competed in an autonomous vehicle challenge where our robot had to navigate through the obstacle course depicted above.
 Each team was free to design their robot's hardware and software however they wished, as long as the robot was completely autonomous.
+We chose to modify an RC car, stripping out the existing electronics and installing motor drivers, servo control boards, batteries, and a Raspberry Pi to process camera images and control the robot.

 ## Autopilot Design

 {% include image-gallery.html images="autopilot-loop.png" height="400" %}

-We chose a learning-based approach to designing our autonomous vehicle.
+We chose a learning-based approach to designing our autonomy software.
 Our training and testing process is outlined below.
 1. Collect human driving data (camera images labeled with the user's steering and throttle inputs).
 2. Train a Convolution Neural Network (CNN) to correctly predict control inputs based on input images.
 3. Deploy the CNN as the robot's autopilot, processing images and outputting control actions in real time.